thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.3.3
+- fixed missing back arrow on the sound detail screen and ensured it is always visible on dark backgrounds
+- adjusted home screen header so the title and subtitle sit fully inside the gradient background
+- removed fixed height and linked gradient size dynamically to header content for proper alignment

 ### 0.3.2
 - centered the title and subtitle on the sound detail screen
 - removed the gradient/header overlay so the background is seamless behind the toolbar